Sophia-Craw/Jellify/README.md

 # Where can I use Jellify?

-Jellify supports macOS and Windows as a standalone app but can also be accessed via the web.
+Jellify supports macOS, Windows, Android and iOS.
+For now you have to build it yourself. but, soon there will be builds for macOS, Windows and Android for download.

 # For Developers & Contributors